 - Designy & spacious apartment in a historic building in the heart of Warsaw.
 Great location, close to Plac Zbawiciela with one of the best breakfast spots in the city (Charlotte).
 It’s an option for a bigger group, as it can fit up to eight people.

 - Little Studio for two – perfect location, very calm décor for those who appreciate simplicity and comfort.

 - Elegant Historical Flat – Not only is it well renovated, but also a big plus here are the direct views over the Palace of Culture.

-- A smaller option for 2 people – The studio, located in a quiet and green area, includes a bedroom area with double sofa bed, a dinning area with a dining table and a wardrobe, a kitchenette and bathroom with a shower.
+- A smaller option for 2 people – The studio, located in a quiet and green area, includes a bedroom area with a double sofa bed, a dining area with a dining table and a wardrobe, a kitchenette, and a bathroom with a shower.

 4. Your perfect weekend in Warsaw as designed by Yanina

 Now that we know the coolest hotels and Airbnbs in Warsaw, it is high time to start planning activities for you to fall in love with Warsaw.
 In order to do so, Yanina has shared with us all her secret tips on where to eat, drink and explore.
 Day by day, hour after hour.
 Experience Warsaw as a local who lives there and make no mistakes on where to spend your time (and money).

 - You can start and end your every evening in Warsaw at Wozownia Bar.
 Head there for great people-watching, an incredible atmosphere, and great drinks (and on some evenings even dj sets).